Lakshay-13/Lakshay-13/README.md

 - [Email](mailto:lakshaychawla13@gmail.com)

 ## ⚡ Fun Fact
-I have interests in Behavioural Economics, Strategic Gaming, and Clinical Psychology.
+I have interests in behavioural economics, strategic gaming, and clinical psychology.
 Also, I enjoy writing and music.